theochem/horton/doc/tech_dev_checklist.rst

 This reduces the burden of the reviewers but it is not a replacement for the remainder of the reviewing protocol.
 We strive to avoid false-positives in the QA scripts such that any error encountered must be fixed in the pull request.
-This implies that some tests (in Pylint, pep8, ...) are disabled and must be inspected manually.
+This implies that some tests (in Pylint, Pycodestyle, ...) are disabled and must be inspected manually.

 If the automatic QA tests do not pass, fix the issues with additional commits to the branch of the pull request.
 These commits should appear automatically in the PR.
 When you